BaoFelix/Captain-Log/cuda-models/README.md

 | Memory Model | Local Memory | Spill storage when registers are insufficient; physically in global memory but used like per-thread local storage. |
 | Memory Model | Constant Memory | Read-only memory optimized for broadcast; useful for storing constants. |

-> **Figure note (original PDF):** Page 3 includes a table image showing the same abstractions and definitions, plus a formatted layout of this section.

 ---

 ### 2.2 Execution Model